News and Events Archive (1996-2013)

 Congratulations to Dr Stacy Carter for being awarded an NHMRC Career Development Fellowship (2012-2015).
 Stacy’s project is The Ethics of Prevention and Health Promotion.
 In addition, Stacy has been awarded the Visiting Fellowship in Public Health Ethics at the London School of Hygiene & Tropical Medicine (LSHTM) for 2012.
 Stacy joined the LSHTM International Programme for Ethics, Public Health and Human Rights for 4-12 weeks.
 LSHTM is one of the oldest (since 1899) and best-known schools of public health in the world and one of the highest-rated research institutions in the UK.
 The Fellowship is a chance to create a public health ethics partnership between VELiM and the LSHTM.

 Kathleen Montgomery, one of our outstanding associates, received the Academy of Management’s Health Care’s Myron D Fottler Exceptional Service Award at the 2011 Annual Meeting of the Academy in San Antonio.
 Kathleen received a standing ovation at the award and was very gracious and generous in acknowledging her time spent at VELiM.

-This workshop addresses these questions and others raised by prenatal testing.
-The presenters articulate new ways of thinking about disability and the impacts of prenatal testing.
-Speakers include eminent scholars from the disciplines of bioethics, disability studies, law, philosophy and sociology.
+This workshop addressed these questions and others raised by prenatal testing.
+The presenters articulated new ways of thinking about disability and the impacts of prenatal testing.
+Speakers included eminent scholars from the disciplines of bioethics, disability studies, law, philosophy and sociology.
 This interdisciplinary forum sets the stage for new theoretical and applied approaches to the ethics of prenatal testing and disability.